 2.Your home is extremely dusty, or allergies are bad at home.

-3.You can’t regulate the temperature in certain rooms.
+3.You can’t control the temperature in certain areas.

 4.You can see ducts that are crushed.

-5.You smell a strong mildew smell when your HVAC system is running.
+5.You smell a strong mold smell when your HVAC system is running.

-Having Service Experts Heating & Air Conditioning add new ductwork can make your home more pleasant—and healthier—through better temperature management and air quality.
+Having put in new ductwork can make your home more comfortable—and healthier—through improved temperature management and air quality.
 Plus, it can improve your furnace’s and air conditioner’s efficiency.